creditkarma/dynamic-config/README.md

 $ node ./dist/index.js CONSUL_ADDRESS=http://localhost:8510 CONSUL_KV_DC=dc1 CONSUL_KEYS=consul-config
 ```

-The three options we set are (all are required):
+The three options we set are:
-* `CONSUL_ADDRESS` - This is the URL on which Consul is running
+* `CONSUL_ADDRESS` - (required) This is the URL on which Consul is running
-* `CONSUL_KV_DC` - The Consul data center for the key/value store.
+* `CONSUL_KV_DC` - (required) The Consul data center for the key/value store.
-* `CONSUL_KEYS` - These are keys in Consul that contain configs to overlay with our local configs.
+* `CONSUL_KEYS` - (optional) These are keys in Consul that contain configs to overlay with our local configs.
 This can be a comma-separate list of multiple keys.
 You will notice I add the key we just created in Consul.

 Now when we `curl` our running application we can not longer hit `/control` as we have overriden the path in Consul to `/status`.